Market Overview:

 |

-Offshore decommissioning refers to the process of responsible removal of infrastructure from offshore locations that were previously used to support oil and gas extraction operations.
-It comprises various processes, including project management, engineering, and planning, permitting and regulatory compliance, platform preparation, well plugging and abandonment, conductor removal, mobilization and demobilization of derrick barges, and pipeline and power cable decommissioning.
-It involves clearing and filling the well and removing the entire infrastructure and platform.
-Furthermore, it takes place in the final phase of the lifecycle of an oil well when the oil levels are getting exhausted.
+Offshore decommissioning refers to the process of removing infrastructure from previous offshore sites that have been used to assist oil and gas extraction operations.
+The procedures encompass in offshore decommissioning, including project management, engineering, and planning, permitting and regulatory compliance, platform preparation, well plugging and abandonment, conductor removal, mobilization and demobilization of derrick barges, and pipeline and power cable decommissioning.
+It generally involves clearing and filling the well and removing all the infrastructure and platform.
+It also occurs during the final phase of an oil well’s life, as the bulk of the oil has been depleted.

 Rising oil and gas exploration activities stimulating market growth